Updated August 19, 2021

 The UU Society in Coralville, IA has posted an informational slideshow (PDF) and this Phased Reopening Plan (PDF), outlining guidelines for worship, small groups, religious education, and more at each phase.

-The staff and board of The Unitarian Universalist Church, Rockford, IL have created this draft policy for welcoming in-person participation and are seeking feedback from congregation members.
+The staff and board of The Unitarian Universalist Church, Rockford, IL have created this draft policy for welcoming in-person participation and sought feedback from congregation members.
 It includes an FAQ and is explicit about how they will handle children's programming.

 Additional Decision-Making and Policy Resources